Sebastien-Sw/WeatherApp/README.md

 # WeatherApp
 First major project, weather app with real time data from Open Weather API.
 Includes other interesting features

+Key Information :
+Weather App uses Ubuntu Font, and it must be downloaded before using the application.
+Ubuntu can be dowloaded and installed from Google Fonts
+Link to Ubuntu Font : https://fonts.google.com/specimen/Ubuntu

 To Use :
 - Download the latest version of "Weather App.zip"
 - Older versions of the application are not guarenteed